 Responses to the other questions and comments on the issue can be found on page 68 in Table 5.

-Issue 25 – It would be desirable to have a set of terminology agreed upon by participants to characterize shapes, profiles, ratable, non-ratable, and so forth to facilitate discussion
+Issue 25 – Communication protocols with LDCs, gas generator operators and natural gas marketing companies

-This issue was found by 52% or more of the survey respondents in the WEQ and WGQ quadrants to be within the scope of NAESB as an organization, within the scope of the Commission’s request and within the scope of the directives of the NAESB Board of Directors to the GEH Forum.
+This issue was found by 62% or more of the survey respondents in the WEQ and WGQ quadrants to be within the scope of NAESB as an organization, within the scope of the Commission’s request and within the scope of the directives of the NAESB Board of Directors to the GEH Forum.